 These values shape and influence our ongoing training and development of staff, performance planning, recruitment and relationships with stakeholders.

 We define ourselves as a risk-based, intelligence-led and outcome-focussed consumer regulator.

 We are led and overseen by the Director of Consumer Affairs (Director), which is a statutory office created under the Australian Consumer Law and Fair Trading Act 2012 (ACLFTA).
 Under Sections 109 and 110 of this Act, the Director has significant powers and functions.
 These predominantly cover operational matters including education, compliance monitoring and enforcement.
-Simon Cohen is the current Director and is also the Deputy Secretary of the Regulation Division.
+Sam Jenkin is the current Director and is also the Executive Director, Regulatory Services.